 For the defence of fair comment to succeed, the following elements will have to be satisfied by the defendant:

-The defamatory words must be comments as opposed to statements of facts;
+- The defamatory words must be comments as opposed to statements of fact;

 A fair comment may be defined as a comment which a fair-minded man holding strong views, obstinate views or prejudiced views could have honestly made based on the facts proved.